adhywiranata/reena/README.md

 ## Debugging

-For MacOS debugging, [React Native Debugger](https://github.com/jhen0409/react-native-debugger) is a good choice on top of the default debugging since it supports Redux integration.
+For debugging and inspecting, Reena uses [Reactotron](https://github.com/infinitered/reactotron).
+It is a configurable React and Redux inspector.
+The Reactotron config is provided.

 ## Credits